Zawarib

 Zawarib, Al-Zawarib, Zouarib (الزواريب) is a village in Akkar Governorate, Lebanon, situated on a hill above the Akkar valley and overlooking the Mediterranean Sea.
 Zawarib is surrounded by the village of Miniara from the South and Sheik Taba from the North.

 History

 In 1838, Eli Smith noted the village, whose inhabitants were Greek Orthodox, located west of esh-Sheikh Mohammed.

 Social life

-The village population is around 1000 many of them live outside Lebanon.
+The village population is around 893 (2026 electoral list).
 283 persons voted in the 2009 municipal elections to elect 9 village council members.